 - We have a new single IRB Exped or Full Protocol Application Form for all social-behavioral and biomedical protocols.
+Please read and follow all directions carefully.
 [An updated Application for Exemption will be posted soon.]
 If you submit a protocol using the old form, it will be returned to you for resubmission.
 Always check our website and download the most recent forms before submitting your materials.
 (Do not save to your desktop).

 SU IRB: Helping Your Research Happen

 The SU IRB supports research endeavors of SU faculty, students, and staff while ensuring the highest ethical protections for human research participants.
 In addition to protocol review, the IRB offers consultations (for students as well as seasoned researchers) to help with your protocol submission at any stage.

 For a definition of human subjects research and to understand the purpose of the SU IRB, click here.

 Learn more about the people who serve on the SU IRB.

 Remember: We're paper free!
 Email signed electronic submissions as attachments to firstname.lastname@example.org.
 (Signatures should be scanned or digital.)
 Contact us if you need assistance.

 Studies meeting exempt criteria or determined to be "not human subjects research" (NHSR) are processed within 3-4 business days.
 For expedited submissions, researchers will receive initial IRB feedback within 10-14 business days.
 Time to approval, however, varies depending on required revisions.

 Researchers must submit protocols at least 2 weeks prior to the full-board meetings (see deadlines and meeting dates to the right).
 To ensure appropriate review, the IRB will not consider full board protocols submitted after the deadlines.